 Story until October 2016

-My father served in the Indian Navy which should explain why packing and unpacking never bothers me too much.
+My father served in the Indian Navy which should explain why packing and unpacking isn’t a nuisance at all.

 This has been my journey to where I’m today: